w3c/wai-tutorials/source/images/tips.html.erb.md

     * SVG graphics can be referenced in the `src` attribute of an `<img>` element like other image formats (PNG, JPEG, GIF).
 In this case the examples of this tutorial apply can be used with SVG as well.

     * As SVG images consists of tags like HTML, their code can also be used in HTML5 directly.
 In this case you can provide alternative text in a `<title>` element within the SVG image.
+To improve accessibility support, that title should be referenced from an `aria-labelledby` attribute of the `<svg>` element, for example:

+      `<svg aria-labelledby="svgtitle1"> <title id="svgtitle1">Settings</title> [other svg code] </svg>`

 -   **Logos:** <br>
     Logo images with text are exempt from some of the accessibility requirements.
 For instance, there is no minimum contrast requirement.